challenge-project/challenge-doc/making-your-first-modification.md

 Let's write the stuff in the Main.

 As we focus only on checkpoints, we should only extract checkpoint information from the map.
 But first, we have to know what kinds of checkpoints can exist.
 Yes, items!
-Currently it's not possible to place items with Challenge API (even the actual ManiaScript API doesn't support it).
+Currently, it's not possible to place items with Challenge API (even the actual ManiaScript API doesn't support it).
 And so we can't make item checkpoints to rotate automatically.
 We'll define this as a problem later in the tutorial.
 We'll extract both blocks and items for now.

 ```php
 ***Main***